 Veggie stir-fry and cauliflower fried rice join forces by way of an addictive peanut sauce for the ultimate vegetarian meal.
 Volume eaters in particular will love this recipe, since each fiber-rich serving is massive.

-Regular peanut butter in a coconut curry can make the dish much richer than you might want.
-To get the same flavor with a lighter taste, whisk peanut butter powder into the coconut milk with ginger, garlic, and curry powder.
+Regular peanut butter in a coconut curry can actually make the dish richer than you might want.
+To get the same flavor with a lighter taste, whisk peanut butter powder into the coconut milk, along with ginger, garlic, and curry powder.

-With zero trans fats and just four grams of sugar (versus the 17 to 22 grams you’d find in the packaged version), these cups are a much better way to get your chocolate PB fix.
-The reconstituted peanut butter powder is actually easier to pour onto the chocolate than the regular kind, and by using dark chocolate chips, you’re getting in those antioxidants.
+The reconstituted peanut butter powder is actually easier to pour onto the chocolate than regular PB, and by using dark chocolate chips (70 percent or above!), you’re getting in those antioxidants.

-The fact that these brownies are flourless means that they’re extra chocolaty, extra chewy, and extra peanut buttery from the full cup of peanut butter powder.
-With walnuts tucked in between all the fudginess, these are better than anything out of a box.
+The fact that these brownies are flourless means they’re extra chocolaty and extra chewy — as well as extra peanut buttery from the full cup of peanut butter powder.

 Meet your new favorite late-night munchie.
-This edible cookie dough nixes eggs and sugar for peanut flour, coconut oil, and stevia, and makes just one serving.
+This edible cookie dough nixes eggs and sugar for peanut flour, coconut oil, and stevia, and makes just 1 serving.
 It’s the definition of smart (solo) snacking.

 Here’s another example of peanut powder working better in a recipe than the regular kind: Dusted onto very lightly buttered popcorn, the powder sticks to every kernel so you get a strong hint of PB flavor in every crunchy bite.

 Even if you’re the world’s greatest connoisseur of creamy or crunchy peanut butter, there’s definitely a time and place to let the powdered kind shine.